 The premise of J.J.
-McColl’s feminist musical -- that menopause is both liberating and empowering -- comes across as wishful thinking in this relentlessly pleasant tuner about four matrons who swap midlife horror stories at their 35th high school reunion.
+McColl’s feminist musical — that menopause is both liberating and empowering — comes across as wishful thinking in this relentlessly pleasant tuner about four matrons who swap midlife horror stories at their 35th high school reunion.
 As woven into a loose narrative, the songs and anecdotal material on show’s bummer topic are clean in content, polite in tone and inoffensive to a fault — a reflection, no doubt, of the Canadian women who freely confided their experiences to the scribe (a veteran writer and broadcaster for CBC radio and TV) in taped interviews at potluck dinners.